Which course did you study at Tallulah Rose and when?

 What are you doing now?

-The flower farm is now coming into its fifth season and we have grown steadily each year – our total growing space is around an acre of land.
+The flower farm is now coming into its sixth season and we have grown steadily each year – our total growing space is now just over an acre of land.
 We have a huge range of British flowers available from April – November.
 The vast majority of our annual flowers are grown from seed.
 One of the things I particularly love is looking for the unusual, quirky and different, so spend hours pawing over seed catalogues to make sure our flowers are of the very greatest quality for cutting.

 We are very lucky to have great customers from brides who love the flexibility and bespoke nature of our offer, event florists who love and want to work with British Flowers and of course our lovely regulars who just love seasonal flowers and buying from local independent businesses.